 In an experiment, only a finite number of ramps can be recorded, which complicates the empirical estimation of the Kullback-Leibler divergences.
 This is not a trivial task for continuous distributions of small data sets~\cite{Bonachela08, Harunari22}, as simply `plugging-in' binned probabilities to the base $D_{KL}$ formula raises systematic biases, and is strongly dependent on the chosen binning.
-In Appendix~\ref{supp: NN}, we discuss our implementation of the nearest-neighbors algorithm for a continuous probability $D_{KL}$~\cite{Wang09} to the case of the mixed discrete-continuous $\Sigma_{\Delta t}(\mathcal{C}_n)$.
+In~\ref{supp: NN}, we discuss our implementation of the nearest-neighbors algorithm for a continuous probability $D_{KL}$~\cite{Wang09} to the case of the mixed discrete-continuous $\Sigma_{\Delta t}(\mathcal{C}_n)$.
 To test the robustness of our method, we consider the case of 5000 ramps simulated via Brownian dynamics.
 We additionally explore the effect of measurement noise by adding to the recorded simulated positions a Gaussian noise with variance $9$~\si{\nano\meter\squared}.
 This value is motivated by the instrumental noise of our magnetic tweezer setup (see~\ref{supp: setup}).
 The resulting curves are shown as full lines in Fig.\ref{fig: fig3}(c), and indicate that the empirical measure still captures very well the location of the dissipation peaks.
 The height and the width of the peaks are smaller because measurement noise influences in the same way the forward and the time-reversed displacements, making their distribution more similar.
 However, the rescaling is consistent across conditions, testifying that our method can be used to compare irreversibility in different conditions for experimentally relevant settings.
 The error shading from our estimator in Fig.~\ref{fig: fig3}(c) denotes the running standard deviation.
 In Section~\ref{app: noise}, we show that the addition of noise is the principal factor responsible for the rescaling, while the reduction of the sample size plays a minor role.